Visiting Hvar Island from Korcula

 - New ship Krilo Express for daily passenger only service Korcula Hvar Split

-- Hvar Beach Club in 20 hottest European beaches for 2010
+- Hvar Beach Club in 20 hottest European beaches

 - Jadrolinija’s Coastal Ferries that sails to Stari Grad will sail from June to October only